ddhp/react-isomorphic-boilerplate/README.md

 then here is the tricky part, the 4th one makes server side hot reload work:

 4. [webpack-hot-server-middleware](https://github.com/60frames/webpack-hot-server-middleware) - this middleware takes both server and client webpack compiler, and **register built server bundle as middleware**.
-Then if any rebuild occurs, replace that middleware with the new one.
+Then if any rebuild (either server or client) occurs, replace that middleware with the new one.

-webpack-hot-server-middleware has a very important convention - **server bundle needs to be a function returns a middleware function** (see `/src/server/renderer.js`), so in `webpack.server.js`, you can see dev and prod build has different entry (renderer.js and index.js), and in `/src/server/index.js`, you will see how server runs on different environment.
+webpack-hot-server-middleware has a very important convention - **server bundle needs to be a function returns a middleware function** (see `/src/server/renderer.js`), so in `webpack.server.js`, you can see hot build has different entry (renderer.js, others are index.js), and in `/src/server/index.js`, you will see how server runs on hot environments different to others.

 On the other hand, webpack-hot-server-middleware only watch changes on `/src/server/renderer.js` and its children, so hot reload doesn't work outside that scope, e.g `/src/server/api.js`, you have to rerun `yarn start` to see it take place.